-4. Acquisition of Revit Technology Corporation ("Revit")
+3. Acquisition of Revit Technology Corporation ("Revit")

-In April 2002, Autodesk acquired Revit for a \$133.0 million cash payment to the Revit shareholders, the assumption of unvested Revit stock options with a fair value of \$5.4 million, a deferred tax liability of \$10.1 million, direct transaction costs of \$0.5 million and net assumed liabilities of \$0.6 million for a total purchase consideration of \$149.6 million.
+In April 2002, Autodesk acquired Revit for a \$133.0 million cash payment to Revit shareholders, the assumption of unvested Revit stock options of \$5.4 million, a deferred tax liability of \$10.1 million, direct transaction costs of \$0.5 million and net assumed liabilities of \$0.6 million for total purchase consideration of \$149.6 million.
 The acquisition provides us with complementary building information modeling technology that allows customers to treat the building design as a completely integrated system.